itdxer/neupy/site/docs/layers/basics.rst

 In that way we don't actually set up any layer types.
 By default NeuPy constructs from the tuple simple MLP networks that contains dense layers with sigmoid as a nonlinear activation function.

-The second method is the most useful common one.
-Here is a simple example.
+The second method is the most common one.

 .. code-block:: python